Marischal College: As an independent institution (1593–1860)

+Within the University of Aberdeen (1860–2006)

 The University of Aberdeen was created after the merger of Marischal College and King's College, Aberdeen in 1860 under the terms of the Universities (Scotland) Act 1858.

 The following extract refers to this merger:

 Universities of Kings College and Marischal College, Aberdeen.
 First Report of the Commissioners, 1838.
 1837–38.
 Vol. XXXIII, 75p.
 [123] Chairman: Lord John Cunninghame.The commissioners were in favour of a merger of the two colleges despite opposition from Kings College.
 They considered the unification as essential for the educational system of Northern Scotland although they disagreed with the proposed method of merger laid down by the last commission.
 The buildings of Marischal College were in very bad repair but new ones were under construction.
 Additions had been made in 1827 to Kings College buildings which were in a tolerable state of repair.

-Throughout the 20th century, Marischall college housed all sciences and medicine.
-Since about 1960, the college housed the Department of Molecular and Cell Biology and Medical school.
+Throughout the 20th century, Marischal College housed all sciences and medicine.
+From about 1960, the college housed the Department of Molecular and Cell Biology and Medical school.